vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-bhAShyAnuvAdaH/01_praveshaH/020_AdyAdyasya_guNam.md

 second half of the verse—*Each Elemental Substance being endowed with as many qualities &c. &c*.,—which means that Wind has *two* qualities, Fire has *three*, Water has *four*, and Earth has *five*.

+> “Why does the Author use the form ‘*ādyādyasya*’?
+The correct form
+> should be ‘*ādyasyādyasya*’, the repetition of the term ‘*ādyasya*’
+> being necessitated by Pāṇini’s *Sūtra* 8.1.4; just as we have in such
+> expressions as ‘*paraḥ paraḥ*.’”

+The form used is due to the exigencies of metre; and exigencies of metre justify the non-observance of rules.—(20)